Ezian/a-trick-a-day.github.io/collections/_posts/2022-08-23-golang-libraries-tier-list.md

 With these points you will have **more or less** an opinion on the **reliability** of this library.

+{% include alerts/info.html content='It is a personal opinion which is made on these libs, if you have better suggestions, do not hesitate to write it in comment.' %}

 ## <ins>HTTP Server</ins>

 ### Generator